Procedure 1B.3.11 Sexual Violence

 A respondent’s use of any drug, including alcohol, judged to be related to an offense may be considered to be an exacerbating rather than mitigating circumstance.

-In general, Anoka-Ramsey Community College investigation and disciplinary procedures for allegations of sexual violence will proceed independent of any action taken in criminal or civil courts.
-Anoka-Ramsey Community College need not, in most cases should not, delay its proceedings while a parallel legal action is ongoing.
+In general, Anoka-Ramsey Community College investigation and disciplinary procedures for allegations of sexual violence and sexual harassment (as defined by Title IX) will proceed independent of any action taken in criminal or civil courts.
+An Anoka-Ramsey Community College need not, in most cases should not, delay its proceedings while a parallel legal action is ongoing.
 If Anoka-Ramsey Community College is aware of a criminal proceeding involving the alleged incident, they may contact the prosecuting authority to coordinate when feasible.
 Criminal or civil court proceedings are not a substitute for Anoka-Ramsey Community College and Minnesota State procedures.

-Subpart D. Memorandum of Understanding with Local Law Enforcement
+Subpart C. Memorandum of Understanding with Local Law Enforcement

 Anoka-Ramsey Community College takes allegations of sexual violence very seriously and recognizes the consequences such allegations may have on a respondent as well as the complainant.
 Any individual who knowingly provides false information regarding the filing of a complaint or report of sexual violence, or who provides false information during the investigation of such a complaint or report, may be subject to discipline or, under certain circumstances, legal action.
 Complaints of conduct that are found not to violate policy are not assumed to be false.

-Sanctions that may be imposed if a finding is made that sexual violence has occurred include, but are not limited to, suspension, or expulsion of students, or termination from employment for employees.
+Sanctions that may be imposed if a finding is made that sexual violence and sexual harassment (as defined by Title IX) has occurred include, but are not limited to, discipline up to and including suspension, or expulsion of students, or discipline, up to and including termination from employment, as provided in the applicable bargaining agreement or compensation plan, for employees.
 The appropriate sanction will be determined on a case-by-case basis, taking into account the severity of the conduct, the student’s or employee’s previous disciplinary history, and other factors as appropriate.

 Witnesses or victims who report in good faith an incident of sexual violence will not be sanctioned by Anoka-Ramsey Community College for admitting in the report to a violation of the student conduct policy on the use of alcohol or drugs.